 - Studies show patients can reduce their eye pressure by five to seven millimeters with an improved diet and supplement program.
 In general, a diet high in betacarotene, vitamins C and E, and sulfur-bearing amino acids are recommended.
 Foods containing those nutrients include garlic, onions, beans, spinach, celery, turnips, yellow and orange vegetables, green leafy vegetables, seaweed, apples, oranges and tomatoes.

-- The Vision Diet – recommended in Natural Eye Care: Your Guide to Healthy Vision, authored by Marc Grossman, O.D., L.Ac. and Michael Edson, MS, L.Ac.
-This CD covers 29 major eye conditions including Glaucoma with specific nutrient, diet, exercise and juicing instructions by eye condition, plus much more.
+- The Vision Diet – recommended in Natural Eye Care: Your Guide to Healthy Vision and Healing, authored by Marc Grossman, O.D., L.Ac. and Michael Edson, MS, L.Ac.
+This CD covers nore than 40 major eye conditions including glaucoma with specific nutrient, diet, exercise and juicing instructions by eye condition, plus much more.

 - Daily juicing of vegetables and fruits (preferably organic).
 Our glaucoma recipe is some combination of the following: celery, carrots, cucumber, radish, turnip, parsley, beets, cabbage, raspberries, plums, apple (not too much fruit).
 For more information, go to info about juicing.

 - Drink lots of water – 8-10 glasses of purified water.
 Avoid carbonated, caffeinated and alcoholic beverages.
 They can actually dehydrate your eyes.

 - Manage your stress – meditate, take a walk in nature, practice yoga, visualization techniques or prayer on a daily basis.

 - Exercise daily – do at least 20 minutes of aerobic exercise daily.
 Walking and swimming are two excellent forms of exercise.